foldda/rda/README.md

 Popular data formats, such as XML, JSON, and CSV, are not suitable for encoding the UDX container, because these formats assume certain data models (by structure and type) to the data, meaning a container encoded in these formats is always for a certain kind of data, not _any data_.
 That's where RDA, a "one-size-fits-all" data format, comes into play.
 RDA encoding allows converting data objects with arbitrarily complex structures to a text string, and strings are supported by most computer systems and programming languages for manipulation and transportation.
 So using RDA-encoding, any data can be stored as text and be exchanged via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.

-## Introducing RDA's Schema-less Encoding
+## RDA's Schema-less Encoding - A Brief Introduction

 The following example shows a single-dimension RDA-encoded string containing a list of data elements: "One", "Two", and "Three".